The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 knee nerves

-The tibial nerve is located on the back of the lower leg, and the peroneal nerve is located in the front.
-They provide sensitive and motor innervation of the lower leg.
+The tibial nerve is located on the back of the lower leg, and the peroneal nerve is in front.
+They provide sensory and motor innervation of the lower leg.

-The blood supply to the knee joint is carried out using the popliteal arteries and veins, whose course follows the course of the nerve endings.
+The blood supply to the knee joint is carried out with the help of the popliteal arteries and veins, whose course repeats the course of the nerve endings.

-Depending on which of the components of the knee is damaged, the classification of injuries, diseases and pathologies occurs.
+Depending on which of the components of the knee is damaged, there is a classification of injuries, diseases and pathologies.
 It can be:

 • dislocations,